A Brief History

 5. Michael Phelps, 2000, 2004, 2008, 2012, 2016.

 The first American male swimmer to qualify for and compete in 5 Olympic Games, Phelps is the winningest Olympian of all-time, with a stunning 23 Olympic Gold Medals (13 in individual events) and a total of 28 Olympic Medals.
 At the 2008 Olympic Games, Phelps set the record of winning 8 Gold Medals in a single Olympics.
 In 2000, Phelps was only 15 when he qualified for and competed in the Olympics for the US team, the youngest US Olympian in since 1932.
 After the 2012 Olympics, the weary Phelps announced his retirement, but he changed his mind and came back for the 2016 Olympic Games, winning an additional 5 Gold Medals and a Silver Medal to add to his haul of the precious metals.
 During his swimming career, Phelps set 39 World Records, which is in fact a World Record in itself!
+That is a level of performance that can sway even the best betting offers!

 6. Larisa Latynina, 1956, 1960, 1964.